harrybrwn/apizza/README.md

 ### Cart
 To save a new order, use `apizza cart add` along with at least the `--name` flag or an argument representing an order name.
-The name flag is the name that the app will use when refering to that order.
+The name flag is the name that the app will use when referring to that order.
 The `--products` flag takes at least one string but accepts a list of comma separated product codes that can be found in the menu command.

 Viewing all of the saved orders is as simple as `apizza cart`.